Academic Eligibility Requirements

 Admission decisions are based on the complete application portfolio.
 Admission to the ACPSY program is granted jointly by The Graduate School of Penn State University and Penn State Behrend's School of Humanities and Social Sciences.

-In addition to the general prerequisites for admission to the Graduate School, the following is required by the Applied Clinical Psychology (ACPSY) degree program:
+- In addition to the general prerequisites for admission to the Graduate School, the following is required by the Applied Clinical Psychology program:

-- Education The applicant must have completed at least 18 credits in psychology as part of their four-year bachelor’s degree from an accredited institution.
+- The applicant must have completed at least 18 credits in psychology as part of a four-year bachelor’s degree from an accredited institution.

-International applicants: For a fall 2021 start, a complete application should be ready for review by February 15.
+- International applicants should have a complete application ready for review by mid-February.

 1. Submit Penn State’s Graduate School Online Application.

-- Why have you chosen to pursue Penn State Behrend's ACPSY degree?
+- Why have you chosen to pursue an Applied Clinical Psychology degree at Penn State Behrend?